BayAreaMetro/travel-model-one/utilities/PBA40/metrics/Readme.md

  * T<sub>base</sub> and T<sub>scenario</sub> are, respectively, persons traveling in the base and scenario model runs
  * L<sub>base</sub> and L<sub>scenario</sub> are, respectively, the destination choice logsums transformed to person hours in the base and scenario model runs

+Mandatory and non-mandatory logsums are computed by [RunAccessibility.bat](../../../model-files/RunAccessibility.bat).
+Mandatory logsums use AM Peak period skims, and non-mandatory logsums use MD period skims.
+Mandatory logsums are applied to workers and students, and non-mandatory logsums are applied to all persons; these accessibility markets are tallied by [AccessibilityMarkets.Rmd](../../../model-files/scripts/core_summaries/AccessibilityMarkets.Rmd)

+#### Societal Benefits

+Since the logsums include costs as seen by the user (traveler), it includes things like fares and tolls which are transfers.

+Components:

+  * Transit Fares: trips x transit skims (calculated by [sumTransitTimes.job](sumTransitTimes.job))
+  * Auto Households - Bridge Tolls: trips x auto skims (calculated by [sumAutoTimes.job](sumAutoTimes.job))
+  * Auto Households - Value Tolls: trips x auto skims (calculated by [sumAutoTimes.job](sumAutoTimes.job))

+#### Non-Recurring Freeway Delay

+See [section below](#non-recurring-freeway-delay-hours), in the **Travel Time** section.

 ### Travel Time